04 UX · Research · Product Design · Education

 Challenge

-How to transform a website with more than 17 years of trajectory and millions of users to improve discovery, retention, and conversion?
+How do you transform a 17-year-old national platform with millions of users to improve discovery, retention, and conversion?

 Background